drewsamsen/sr-cards-api/docs/cards.md

 All card endpoints require authentication.

-### Get All Cards for Current User
+### Get Cards

 ```
 GET /api/cards
 ```

-This endpoint returns all cards belonging to the current user across all decks, with pagination support.
+This endpoint returns cards belonging to the current user, with optional filtering by deck and pagination support.

 #### Request